777arc/textbook/content/frequency_domain.rst

    :scale: 100 %
    :align: center

 As we can see, a spike/impulse in the time domain is flat in the frequency domain, and theoretically contains every frequency, although there is no theoretically perfect impulse because it would have to be infinitely short in the time domain.
 Similar to the sine wave, it doesn't matter where in the time domain the impulse happens.
-The important take-away here is that quick changes in time domain result in many frequencies occuring.
+The important take-away here is that quick changes in time domain result in many frequencies occurring.

 Next lets look at the time and frequency domain plots of a square wave: